ga4gh-beacon/beacon-v2/docs/aggregations.md

 ## Requesting Aggregations

+!!! info "Use `aggregated` Granularity"

+    Aggregation responses are invoked by setting the granularity parameter to `aggregated` in the request: `?requestedGranularity=aggregated`.
+This indicates that the client is not interested in record level responses but rather in aggregated summaries of the data content.

-To request specific aggregations, clients can use the `aggregators` query parameter which itself is an array of arrays of concepts.
+To request specific aggregations from the ones indicated at the `.../aggregation_terms` endpoint clients can use the `aggregators` query parameter which itself is an array of arrays of concepts.

 === "POST Request Example"

+    In this example 2 aggregations are requested: A simple 1D aggregation for the `sampleOriginDetails` concept and a 2D aggregation for the combination of `selectedDiseases` and `sexAtBirth`.

     ```json
     "aggregators": [